Moravian Church music: The Moravian Music Foundation

 To support research into the musical holdings, the Foundation’s Winston-Salem headquarters houses the Peter Memorial Library, a research collection of some 6,000 volumes specializing in Protestant church music and American music history.
 This library (while not a circulating collection) is open to the public.
 The Foundation provides research guidance for graduate degree studies; most recently completely and ongoing doctoral studies involve candidates from Catholic University, Cincinnati Conservatory, New York University, and Temple University.
 The Foundation also produces its own research.

 The Moravian Music Foundation provides programming consultation for over a dozen professional music groups worldwide, as well as for college and community special events..
 The Foundation also serves as music director for the regular Moravian Music Festivals presented by the Moravian Church.
 These festivals occur every three to five years, alternating between the Northern and Southern Provinces of the Moravian Church in America, and attract some 300 people from around the world.
 Festivals include concerts, seminars, and workshops.
 Newly edited pieces from the Moravian collections are showcased during Festival concerts.

 The Foundation publishes a quarterly Newsletter; monographs on specific topics; catalogs of its collections in book form; the Companion to the Moravian Book of Worship; and several editions of sheet music edited from the Moravian collections.
 It also self produces CDs in addition to those produced by New World Records.

-The Moravian Music Foundation works with two resident mixed-voice choral groups, the Moramus Chorale based in Winston-Salem, NC and the Unitas Chorale based in the Lehigh Valley area of Pennsylvania.
+The Moravian Music Foundation works with two resident mixed-voice choral groups, the Moramus Chorale based in Winston-Salem, North Carolina, and the Unitas Chorale based in the Lehigh Valley area of Pennsylvania.
 These groups share Moravian vocal music by performing regularly in their local communities.
 Occasionally they employ instrumental ensembles to accompany them and to perform some of the many instrumental pieces found in the Moravian collections.
 In addition to the Moramus and Unitas Chorales, the Moravian Music Foundation has provided music and programming support to Moravian College in Bethlehem, PA; North Carolina School of the Arts; Magnolia Baroque Festival; Rollins College in Winter Park, FL; the American Brass Quintet; and Carolina Pro Musica, as well as to various Moravian and other denomination churches, community ensembles, and other professional groups.